klacourse/MODA_GC/README.md

     could be modified in order to create your own set of GC spindles.
 * Run "MODA01_GC_DEF.m" script in matlab.
-* Go to the ./MODA01_pack/currentDate_Time_user.m/output/ to view the results. or
+* Go to the ./MODA01_pack/currentDate_Time_user.m/output/ to view the results.
+* You can also use the outputs files already saved in the output folder.
+OR
+* Go to http://www.ceams-carsm.ca/mass and request the dataset for MODA.
+Access to these files requires that the investigators submit a copy of their project (as approved by their local ethics board) and a proof of ethical approval.
+Upon reception of these documents, the MASS team will provide to the requesting investigators the whole set of PSG files for the MODA Gold Standard.
+* Copy the 180 edf and XML files into the input folder.
 * Open "MODA02_EEG_DEF.m" and modify the settings available to match your configuration.
 * Run "MODA02_EEG_DEF.m" script in matlab.
 * Go to the ./MODA02_pack/currentDate_Time_user.m/output/ to view the results.

-You can also use the outputs files already saved in the output folder.
+## What to expect from the MASS team

+You should get from the MASS team a folder called "MODA_EDFXML".
+The folder includes
+-#README.txt : description of the MODA_EDFXML
+-MODA_EDF folder : includes the 180 edf (PSG) files (biosignal for each subject) -MODA_XML folder : includes the 180 xml files (sleep stages and GS spindles as event for each subject) Read the #README.txt in the "MODA_EDFXML" folder for more details.

 ## Interpreting the Results

-The GC spindle events list is found in ./output/GC_spindlesLst_user_px.txt, where each row is a spindle event.
-Note that the spindle events are based on the GC vector (all the 115 s blocks concatenated in one tall vector, a NaN separates each block).
+The GC spindle events list is found in ./output/exp/GC_spindlesLst_4EEGVect_user_px.txt, where each row is a spindle event.
+Note that these spindle events are based on the GC vector (all the 115 s blocks concatenated in one tall vector, a NaN separates each block).
 A startSamples=1 means the first sample of the GC vector.
+Or
+The GC spindle events list is found in ./output/exp/GC_spindlesLst_4PSG_user_px.txt, where each row is a spindle event.
+Note that these spindle events are listed with their start and duration for each PSG file.